DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ## J3b.
 Into the Winery
 <span class="citation"><em>This scene takes place in Chapter 12, Area W14.</em></span>

-The wine cellar is largely as described in <span class="citation">W14.
-Wine Cellar (p.
+The wine cellar is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W14WineCellar">W14.
+Wine Cellar</a> (p.
 178)</span>.
 However, modify the descriptive text to read as follows:

 <div class="description">
 <p>Wooden pillars and beams support the ten-foot-high ceiling of this unseasonably warm cellar, which is split in two by a five-foot-thick brick wall.
 A thick, humid mist curls across the floor, which is criss-crossed by tiny black roots.</p>